-Non-contact position sensors, also known as Contactless and/or Frameless Encoders, are considered to be a more niche type due to their special structure.
+Non-contact position sensors, also known as Contactless, Frameless, or Hollow Shaft Encoders, are considered to be a niche type due to their particular structure.

-In such an Encoder structure, the static part of the Encoder would be connected to the system housing and the rotor to the moving part or the load side of the system.
-Directly coupling with the load part of the system enhances the ability to achieve higher system accuracy.
+In a frameless encoder, the encoders’ static part, the stator, would be attached to the system chassis or stationary housing, while the rotating part, the rotor, attached to the moving/rotating element or axis of the system, also sometimes known as the load side of the system.
+This direct attachment to the load part of the system enhances the ability of the Encoder to provide a higher system accuracy.

-Alongside non-contact encoders, many contacts or housed encoders can be found in the market.
-The main target is usually to allow simple integration with the existing shaft.
-In the high-performance market, sometimes it is quite difficult for the system integrators to facilitate the precise (and therefore expensive) mechanics required in order to achieve and maintain the required accuracy performance.
-Therefore, in some of the systems, a shaft or housed encoder might be chosen.
+Alongside non-contact encoders, many shaft encoders or housed encoders can be found in the market.
+The main advantage of these encoders is usually to allow simple integration with the existing shaft.
+However, in a high-performance application, it is a challenge for the system integrators to facilitate the precise and expensive mechanics required in order to achieve and maintain the required accuracy performance while using a contact encoder.

 Do you want to know which absolute rotary encoder best suits your application?
 Contact our engineers for further information.